material-components/material-web/packages/dialog/README.md

 | Name              |	Description
 | ----------------- | -------------
 | `primaryAction`   |	A focusable and clickable target.
 Typically a button such as  `<mwc-button>`.
-Placed on the bottom right of the dialog (LTR) or on the top when stacked.
+Placed on the bottom right of the dialog (LTR) and above the secondary action when stacked.
 Automatically clicked when `Enter` key is pressed in the dialog.
 | `secondaryAction` |	A focusable and clickable target.
 Typically a button such as  `<mwc-button>`.
 Placed immediately to the left of the `primaryAction` (LTR) or below when stacked.
 | _default_         |	Content to display in the dialog's content area.